-The malling of Greater Charlotte, during the 1960s and '70s, created too much competition for the city's oldest -and smallest- mall.
+The malling of Greater Charlotte, during the 1960s and '70s, created too much competition for the city's oldest -and smallest- mall to withstand.
 By the early '80s, CHARLOTTETOWN MALL was in decline.
-The Rouse Company remarketed the complex as a low-price-point shopping venue.
+As a remedy, The Rouse Company remarketed the complex as a low-price-point shopping venue.
 The new OUTLET SQUARE debuted in late 1981.

 Graphic from the James Rouse Company